Regents, asking few questions, approve UI-Mercy acquisition

 “That's what's in the best interest of the patients and employees of that institution,” Clamon said.

-The specific request, he said, is that the assets auction — for which UIHC is the first bidder, establishing the minimum price — takes place no later than the end of September.
+The specific request, he said, is that the assets auction — for which UIHC is the first bidder, establishing the minimum price — take place no later than the end of September.

 Mercy approached UI